akdavis83/ProtoX/doc/REST-interface.md

 Given a height: returns hash of block in best-block-chain at height provided.
 Responds with 404 if block not found.

-#### Spent transaction outputs
-`GET /rest/spenttxouts/<BLOCK-HASH>.<bin|hex|json>`

-Given a block hash: returns a collection of spent transaction output lists, one per transaction in the block.
-Responds with 404 if the block doesn't exist or its undo data is not available.

 #### Chaininfos
 `GET /rest/chaininfo.json`